Victorsitou/disnake/docs/api.rst

 .. class:: GuildScheduledEventStatus

-    Represents the scheduled event status.
+    Represents the status of a scheduled event.

     .. versionadded:: 2.3